timklapdor/csulx/_applications/ETL523/lc-example.md

 ### Words of advice for wider implementation

 This group project takes some setting up time, including the Google doc for team and topic selection as well as the Wiki design and setup.
 Once it is all in place student contributions and collaborative workflow is without issues.
+In addition, it is important not to make the groups too large.
+This assignment and challenge works very well with groups of 3-5 students.